Finance - Master of Science (MSc)

 - ... and many more

-The program includes courses from mathematics, applied mathematics, finance, financial economics and insurance.
+The program includes courses from mathematics, statistics, data science, finance, financial economics and insurance.

 Special attention will be given to foundations from various branches of applied mathematics, which are necessary for modeling complex financial processes and products and for setting up predictive models.
 Example applications are portfolio optimization, the pricing of derivatives and insurance products, measurement of risk as well as the prediction of stock returns, bankruptcies and other variables that are key to financial decision making.
 Many of the offered courses focus on such applications, and current issues such as climate risk will be covered.
 Students will also gain familiarity with the information system Thomson Reuters, which is available in the faculty’s trading room.